JellyWX/Minesweeper/README.md

 `sudo pip3 install pygame`

-This should work similarly on different distros using the supplied package manager to install pip3.
+This should work similarly on different distros; just replace `apt install` with your available package manager.

 ## Running Minesweeper
 __Please note this game is not complete and I am aware it is buggy.
 Put any bugs under the *issues* tab for me to review please.__